 On average the month of August is affected by foggy conditions on 2 days.

 The temperature of water an individual will feel comfortable in is very much personal preference.
 What feels unbearably cold to one person for a swim might be fine for another.
 We have created our own Swimming Water Temperature Index offering a guide to water temperature and comfort levels for swimming;

-In August, for the nearest coastal location, the temperature of the sea averages around 23°C, that's 73° Fahrenheit.
-Our index indicates for swimming this is considered warm and would be enjoyed by all, even those who are more likely to suggest the water was ‘too cold’ for a swim.
+In August, for the nearest coastal location, the temperature of the sea averages around 21°C, that's 70° Fahrenheit.
+Our index indicates for swimming this is considered fairly warm and should be enjoyed by most, though some people may still find it a little too cool for their liking.

 YEARLY TRENDS: WEATHER AVERAGES & EXTREMES

 The following charts show yearly weather trends with information on monthly weather averages and extremes.

 The chart below plots the average high and low temperature for each month of the year.
 It also shows the maximum and minimum recorded temperatures.

 The chart below plots the average monthly precipitation amount.

 The chart below plots the average number of days in any month that you can expect to see rain falling.

 The chart below plots the average daily wind speed you can expect for any month.
 It also shows the maximum recorded sustained wind speed for each month.